Jeff-Bouchard/skywire-deployment/README.md

 The following endpoint is queried by the visor on config gen: https://conf.skywire.skycoin.com/

-This endpoint contains json which will become part of the visor's config the following file is created manually to reflect your deployment
+This endpoint contains json which will become part of the visor's config.
+The following file is created manually to reflect your deployment:
 ```
 {
   "dmsg_discovery": "http://dmsgd.skywire.skycoin.com",